Xetibo/ReSet-Doc/sections/distribution.typ

     )<reset-flatpak-manifest>],
 )

-Plugins for the flatpak cannot be distributed within flatpak itself.
+Plugins for the Flatpak cannot be distributed within Flatpak itself.
 This is a limitation of Flatpak, as one package cannot access another without consequences.
 Hence, plugins would need to be compiled separately and placed within the folder structure manually.
 Specific installation steps are shown in